Independent project (BDA850)

 Course coordinator:

-The student submits a project application to the person responsible for the course, who, in consultation with colleagues, approves the project.
-The student works independently on the project together with an assigned supervisor from the department who follows the project from the application until the final assessment is completed.
-The student can combine work at UiS with a study stay / study trip to another institution.
-The student must take responsibility for daily training during this period.
+The student submits a project description to the person responsible for the course, who, in consultation with colleagues, approves the project.
+The student works independently on the project together with an assigned supervisor from the faculty who follows the project from the project description until the final assessment is completed.
+The student can combine work at UiS with a short study stay / study trip to another institution.
+The student must take responsibility for daily training during this period (only applicable to students in BA3).
 Introductory seminars and mid-term seminars are part of the working methods.